pculllback/atml3-docs/source/index.html.md

 * `items` - ATML3 list property which contains the data
 * `iterator` - object to access the inner data from the itemlist
 * `counter` - internal counter for the story mode
-* an event Product Type
+* an event story type

 ```atml3
 {